Home

 by Ruth Titz-Weider (DLR) & Tanja Schumann (TU Berlin), October 2024

-With half the mass of the Earth, the newly discovered planet is one of the lightest of the almost 5,000 exoplanets known today.
+With half the mass of the Earth, the newly discovered planet is one of the lightest of the over 5,000 exoplanets known today.
 With an impressive orbital speed of less than 8 hours, GJ 367 b belongs to the class of ‘fast travellers’.

 With a diameter of just over 9,000 kilometres, GJ 367 b is slightly larger than Mars.
 From the determination of its radius and mass, it can be categorised as a rocky planet.